 If we throw out all the superficial junk, it affects our existence.
 It´s not exactly surprising.
 We have heard it all before, even experienced it.
-It makes a difference just to move house, to replace a tatty sofa with a new one feels right.
-Sometimes, or you need to do is move the furniture around a little to feel a difference.
+It makes a difference to move house; to replace a tatty sofa with a new one feels right.
+Sometimes, you need to do is move the furniture around a little to feel a difference.

 Change is happening at our place this month.
-We are throwing out a load of stuff we, realizing what we actually need and are moving towards a feeling of freedom.
+We are throwing out a load of stuff, realizing what we actually need, and moving towards a feeling of freedom.
 We are enjoying the process, it makes sense, and it’s definitely interesting.
-Think about it, so much fills us inside, all the worldly goods.
+Think about it; so much fills us inside, all the worldly goods.

 As soon as it is out of the house, you don´t miss it for a second.
 Don´t even think about it.
 The only discovery is increased clarity, increased freedom, and increased focus.
 It’s sure interesting, and we’re not even 10% into it the journey.